aduffeck/has_alter_ego/README.md

 # schizophrenia

-schizophrenia makes it possible to keep seed and and live data transparently in parallel.
-In contrast to other seed data approaches schizophrenia keeps the seed definition and your database in sync automagically unless you've overridden it in the database.
+schizophrenia makes it possible to keep seed and live data transparently in parallel.
+In contrast to other seed data approaches schizophrenia synchronizes the seed definitions with your database objects automagically unless you've overridden it in the database.

 # Installation

 ## Rails 2.3.x
 ### As a plugin
     script/plugin install git://github.com/aduffeck/schizophrenia.git
+    script/generate schizophrenia
+    rake db:migrate

+### As a gem
+Add the following line to your config/environment.rb file:
+    config.gem "schizophrenia"
+Then
+    gem install schizophrenia
     script/generate schizophrenia
     rake db:migrate